 You probably already know this but taking the first step toward sobriety is extremely hard.
-You want to be free.
-You want to get out of the cycle of addiction.
+You want to be free and end the cycle of addiction.
 Yet, you know that doing so means an uphill battle and a change of life as you know it.
 Remember that fear is no match for your sober self.
 When you feel empowered enough to take that first step, you are already on your way.
 It may be scary and possibly even downright terrifying.
 But ultimately, you will survive.
 The most important thing is to keep going.

-As you begin acting upon your decision to get sober, you will realize that you will have to make some changes and some tough decisions.
-Most importantly, you will have to decide whether you will seek treatment or try to do it on your own.
+As you begin acting upon your decision to get sober, you realize that you have to make some changes and tough decisions.
+Most importantly, you have to decide whether to seek treatment or try to do it on your own.
 Getting sober is hard work, and it can be easier with professional help.
-Though, no matter how you choose to face it, change is inevitable.
-You will have to.
+No matter how you choose to face it, change is inevitable, and you will have to: